Andamio-Platform/dfa-pbl/src/andamio/course/201/assignment2011.md

 # Provide evidence of completion

-In order to complete this module, simply provide a link with evidence that you've completed the tasks outlined in **Lessons 201.1 - 201.3**.
+In order to complete this module, simply provide a link with evidence that you've completed the tasks outlined in **Lessons 201.1 through 201.3**.

-This can be as simple as a link to a google doc with a screenshot of your tweet, together with your written proposal and your budget.
+This should be a link to a google doc with a screenshot of your tweet, your concept note, your written proposal, milestone and budget.